Oral health knowledge, attitude, and practice of adults attending Mataniko Dental Clinic in the Central Honiara, Solomon islands

 While most oral diseases are preventable, studies have shown that poor oral beliefs and practices impact better oral health outcomes.[3-7] Furthermore, economic barriers, uninsured, and availability of dental service providers were identified as potential determinants of oral health and dental care service utilization among children and young adults.
 A study among Pacific Island people in New Zealand suggested, early tooth brushing interventions should target young children and their caregivers, particularly socioeconomically disadvantaged mothers.
 Another study by Conn, Sa’uLilo, conducted among seasonal workers from Vanuatu, reported a high level of awareness about poor oral health in their communities and noted the importance of sharing oral health messages through community-led programs.
 Dental caries is also signs of broader health and social care issues such as poor nutrition and obesity.[6,7,10] Oral diseases linked to behavior, and dental caries and periodontal disease decreased with improved oral hygiene and reduced consumption of sugar products.

 The Solomon Islands is a developing country consisting of nearly 1000 islands that make up a landmass of approximately 30,400 square kilometers within a sea area of roughly 1.5-million-kilometer square.
 The country’s six major islands are Choiseul, New Georgia, Isabel, Guadalcanal, Malaita, and Makira.
 Honiara in Guadalcanal province hosts the capital city of the Solomon Islands.
 It consists of the three primary races: Melanesia, Micronesia, Polynesia, and a small minority group of Chinese and European.
-Internal migration is considerably high, with Honiara in Guadalcanal Province being the targeted destination because of its search for better employment and education opportunities.
+Internal migration is considerably high, with Honiara in Guadalcanal Province being the targeted destination because of its potential for better employment and education opportunities.
 The total population of Honiara is 130,167, which is ~ 18% of the country’s population.
 Honiara consists of three constituencies: East, Central, and West Honiara.[12,13] Mataniko Dental Clinic (MDC) is located in central Honiara.
 The MDC 2020 annual report shows that 11,090 patients were seen and treated.
 Of this number, 78% were adult patients, and 22% were children 15 years and below.
 About 70% of the extraction was due to dental caries.
 Of the restorations done, only 36% are filled with amalgam, glass ionomer cement, and composite resin, some are temporary dressings, and others are endodontic stabilization dressings.

 In the Solomon Islands, like many Pacific Island countries in Oceania, there are limited data on patient’s oral health knowledge, attitudes, and practices.
 Therefore, this study aimed to assess the patient’s oral health knowledge, attitudes, and practices to support school oral health promotion programs in Honiara.